codemarv42/NanoBot/README.md

 ## Short building instruction

+### Note that only the first version of the NanoBot board works without problems, so it is not recommended to rebuild the latest version!

 The assembly of the robot requires **extensive equipment and experience** in soldering SMD components.
 How you solder the components is up to you.

 Recommended tools: